Australian Hummingbird Hawkmoth

 The adult moths have patterned grey or brown forewings, each usually with a central sometimes-broken transverse pale bar, which is perpendicular to the hind margin.

 The hindwings are yellow with a broad black border.
 The moths rest with the tip of the abdomen curled upwards.
+When it flies it controls the abdominal tip for more aerodynamic control as you can see in this youtube clip as it hovers over flowers sucking nectar, looking very like a Hummingbird.
 The moth has a wingspan of about 4 cms.

 The eggs are spherical and off-white, with a diameter of about 1.5 mms.
 They are usually laid singly under leaves of a foodplant.